White-Label/Web-Template/README.md

 #### White Label

-The White Label API is key is used to connect to the White Label server to fetch your collections, mixtapes, and tracks.
+The White Label API key is needed to connect to the White Label server to fetch your collections, mixtapes, and tracks.
 If you do not already have a WL client id, [please sign up](http://beta.whitelabel.cool/dashboard/join/).

 #### Soundcloud

-A Soundcloud API key is used to play your mixtape tracks in the browser.
+A Soundcloud API key is needed to play your mixtape tracks in the browser.
 You can get a Soundcloud API key by [registering a new application](http://soundcloud.com/you/apps/).
 You will need the _*Client ID*_.

 ![Souncloud Client ID](http://i.imgur.com/yYbd0Y4.png)